NirbhaySharma504/FinTales/README.md

 npm run dev
  ⁠

-This will start the frontend server at ⁠ http://localhost:3000/ ⁠ (or whichever port Vite specifies).
+This will start the frontend server.

 ---